 These biscuits are simple to make and produce a flaky texture and are absolutely delicious!
 All you need are a handful of ingredients and a cast-iron skillet!

 If you don't have Buttermilk on hand, you can use this trick as a substitute: Add one tablespoon of lemon juice to a measuring cup.
 Add milk and fill to the 1 cup measurement line.
 Stir the mixture together and let sit for 5 minutes.

-You will need the following ingredients to make these Cast-Iron Skillet Buttermilk Biscuits: All Purpose Flour, Baking Powder, Kosher Salt, White Sugar, Unsalted Butter and Buttermilk.
+You will need the following ingredients to make this Cast-Iron Skillet Buttermilk Biscuits recipe (see recipe card for quantities): All Purpose Flour, Baking Powder, Kosher Salt, White Sugar, Unsalted Butter and Buttermilk.

 🥣 How to Make Cast-Iron Skillet Buttermilk Biscuits

 In a large mixing bowl, combine flour, baking powder, salt, and sugar.

 Cut in cold butter until mix until crumbly.

 Gradually start to add buttermilk to dry mixture, consistently stirring until the mixture is completely moist.